With the snow and ice wreaking havoc once more, questions are being asked over the SNP-led Scottish Government’s ability to cope with the bad weather.

 Lessons will have to be learnt to ensure improved communications and greater clarity for the public during periods of severe weather.

 Furthermore, the event raises questions over whether the Scottish Government have in place the appropriate mechanisms to learn what policy does and does not work and incident management from not only London but also Cardiff Bay and Stormont.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.